Holistic and Integrated Life Cycle Sustainability Assessment (HILCSA)

 • Without structural changes, relying on biomass imports can perpetuate global inequalities and externalities

-• The energetic use of biomass, such as for biofuels, involves complex sustainability risks: while reducing greenhouse gases, it can lead to ecological, social, and economic drawbacks if not carefully managed
+• The use of biomass can involve complex sustainability risks: while reducing greenhouse gases, it can lead to ecological, social, and economic drawbacks if not carefully managed

 These insights highlight that focusing solely on greenhouse gas emissions may result in misguided regulations and missed opportunities for holistic sustainability.